GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

     the access to all cloud platform services that is granted by IAM roles.
     Note: IAM role must allow the VM instance to access GCS bucket in order to access scripts and write logs.
-*   **--extra-sources**: Additional files/directories which will be uploaded along with customization script.
-Pass this argument as string which will evaluate to a json dictionary.
+*   **--extra-sources**: Additional files/directories uploaded along with customization script.
+This argument is evaluated to a json dictionary.
     Read more about
     (sources in daisy)[https://googlecloudplatform.github.io/compute-image-tools/daisy-workflow-config-spec.html#sources]
 *   **--disk-size**: The size in GB of the disk attached to the VM instance used to build custom image.
 The default is `10` GB.